CodeScop/Oge-Mai-Field-Guide/allquests.md

 ### Joining the Hunt - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • **Joining the Hunt** • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Hunt Trail Route:** (available from game open) • **Joining the Hunt** • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???
 - **Type:** Wordcount/Level
 - **Requirements:** Min Level 3, 3000 Words
 - **Rewards:** 10 Hunter Tokens, unlock the Hunt
 - **Recommendations:** This is not optional if you want to participate in the Hunt.
 Might as well get it done immediately!
 See what other quests you can do while you're generating 3000 words.

+### Jubilant and Strong - HuntS4

+- **Location:** Available in Luciola Forest
+- **Unlocked by:** Hunt Trail HuntS3 A Bubble Dream
+- **Type:** Battle
+- **Requirements:** Defeat 100 of any monster
+- **Rewards:** 50 Hunter Tokens
+- **Recommendations:** Look!
+50 Hunter Tokens for taking up a quest spot while you're doing other things!
+Not a bad deal... also easy to pick up later, if you'd rather. :)

 ### Just a Mean Green - BC